vickyruud/fun-with-gpt-3/README.md

 1. Clone the repository
 2. Install Dependencies: npm i
+3. Get your API key from [OpenAI](https://beta.openai.com/signup)
-3. Create a .env file using the .env.example as a template
+4. Create a .env file using the .env.example as a template
-4. Start server : npm start
+5. Start server : npm start
-5. Ask away!
+6. Ask away!

 ## Preview